-'Balloon Loan' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Balloon Loan' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A balloon loan is a kind of loan that does not divide its payments up evenly throughout the life of the loan.
 These kinds of loans are not fully amortized over the loan’s term.
 As a result of this, one time balloon payments are mandatory at the end of the loan’s time frame in order to pay off the loan’s remaining principal balance.